cgroll/slides/slide_srcs/dynAssetAlloc.md

 Analyze **risk and return** profiles of **dynamic** asset management **strategies**.

+### Dynamic vs static

+Static portfolios are unrealistic, as they do not allow portfolio adaptions to **react to changing market environment**.

 ### Possible approaches

 - **backtest**: apply strategy to single observable path of historic asset